PolyArch/cs259/hws/hw1.md

 6. Which CPU model is more sensitive to changing the memory technology?
 Why?

 ### What to Hand In
-Please turn in to CCLE a zip file containing the config.ini and stats.txt from your runs in gem5.
+Please turn in to CCLE a zip file containing the config.ini and stats.txt for at least the described experiments in gem5.

 Additionally, separate from the above archive, create a file named hw1.pdf that contains the data and answers to analysis questions.